How to Use and FAQ

 How does a student earn high school credit with this course?

-There are 18 lessons in the course.
-To earn 1/2 credit Fine Arts elective, do one lesson a week for 18 weeks (one semester), spending about 5 hours a week on it.
+There are 36 lessons in the course.
+To earn a full credit Fine Arts elective, do one lesson a week for 36 weeks, spending about 5 hours a week on it.
+To earn a half-credit, do one lesson a week for 36 weeks, spending about 2.5 hours a week on it.

 What exactly will the student be doing for those 5 hours a week?